FitzwilliamMuseum/feast-and-fast/_discover/pineapple.md

   </div>
 </figure>

-Step 11: Let the photographer get on with her task before the ice cream melts!
+Step 12: rescue the melting pineapple before it runs everywhere and makes a huge mess, and let the photographer have her rightful reward!

 <figure class="col-md-12">
   <div >